minepkg/minepkg/README.md

   -h, --help                    help for minepkg
       --no-color                disable color output
       --system-java             Use system java instead […]
       --verbose                 More verbose logging.
-Not really implented yet -v, --version                 version for minepkg
+Not really implemented yet -v, --version                 version for minepkg

 Use "minepkg [command] --help" for more information about a command.